thatguylah/YaoKuan-Technical-Assessment/Section-1-SQL-Assignment/README.md

 In summary, for an OLTP system with multiple concurrent transactions, it's a good practice to use transactions to ensure data consistency and integrity, but it's also important to be aware of the implications and potential pitfalls.

-OPTIONALLY:
+**OPTIONALLY**:

 We also might want to check whether the Phone Number field is valid before actually committing, each transaction.
+This can help to ensure constraint checks to ensure data validation.

     DO $$
     BEGIN